airalab/learning-center/lesson_10_eng.md

 > Complete this lesson and get 100 `air` tokens!

 To complete this lesson you need to call `Execute()` function of `Lesson 10` contract.
 Please specify market contract address.
-Your market needs at least 5 active lots (different tokent).
+Your market needs at least 5 active lots (different token).